-Banking is undergoing a rapid transformation, with technology and data fuelling a substantial shift in the way banks do business.
+Banking is undergoing a rapid transformation, with technology and data fueling a substantial shift in the way banks do business.
 While further change is certain, what this will look like — for both industry and consumers — remains less clear.

 As the sector turns to advanced data analytics and artificial intelligence to secure success in the new economy, they face rising levels of complexity, driven by growing consumer distrust, constant disruption and significant policy changes — hello, open banking!